JoshuaVandaele/Lua-Utilities-Snippets/ISSUE_TEMPLATE.md

   It gives me this error message:
   `[ERROR]`

-  Hopefully you can fix it :D!
+  I hope that you will be able to fix it.